 \section{Conclusion}

-The study delves into a non-minimal coupling scenario between the quintessence field and a pressureless fluid, examined thoroughly through the variational principle.
-By incorporating one of the Lagrange parameters \(\varphi\) into the interacting Lagrangian, we altered the conservation laws governing the fluid's number density and entropy density.
-Consequently, the fluid sector introduces an additional pressure termed creation pressure.
-Upon evaluating the covariant derivative of the energy-momentum tensor, it becomes apparent that individual components are no longer conserved, facilitating the flow of energy from the field to the fluid through the field derivative of the interaction function \(f_{,\phi}\dot{\phi}\).
+This paper investigates a non-minimal coupling scenario between a quintessence field and a pressureless fluid using the variational principle.
+The interaction function \((f)\) is introduced at the Lagrangian level, depending on both field and fluid degrees of freedom.
+A Lagrange multiplier \(\varphi\), representing the thermodynamic variable related to the gradient of chemical free energy \((F)\) is incorporated into \(f\).
+This incorporation results in altered equations of motion for the number density and the entropy per particle.
+The interaction function \((f)\) serves as the source term for the production or annihilation of dark matter particles and entropy generation, consequently altering the evolution of the fluid's temperature.
+Assuming the dark matter fluid behaves as a pressureless ideal gas, the entropy is found to be a logarithmic function of temperature.
+Because of non-minimal coupling via \(f\), the covariant derivatives of the individual stress-energy tensors are no longer conserved, facilitating the flow of energy from the field to the fluid through the field derivative of the interaction function \(f_{,\phi}\dot{\phi}\).

-We assessed the background stability of the model by considering an exponential type of interaction.
-The system yielded a stable critical point capable of producing an accelerating solution in the far future epoch of the universe, dominated by the scalar field energy density with a finite fluid energy density.
-Furthermore, numerical simulations corresponding to the interaction \(f\propto \rho^{3}\) revealed that during the current epoch, the fluid density predominates, resulting in a phantom equation of state for a brief period.

-To evaluate the viability of the model, we conducted simulations with the Hubble and Pantheon+ data sets alongside the \(\Lambda\)CDM model.
-The model demonstrates the ability to mimic \(\Lambda\)CDM behavior while simultaneously exhibiting deviations.
-In future work, we intend to conduct a comprehensive statistical analysis to further assess the model's viability with various data sets.